SansamLab-Pipelines-Genomics/HiC-SnakeMake/README.md

 ### 4. Modify the job-specific coniguration files.
 #### 4A.
 Modify the config/config.yml file

+You must enter paths to the following:
+* bwa_genome:
+  * location of bwa indexed genome for the alignment
+* chrom_sizes
+  * chromosome sizes file
+* juicer_RE_file
+  * restriction enzyme file generated with juicer

 #### 4B.
 Modify the config/samples.csv file

 #### 4C.
 IF SLURM RESOURCE CHANGES ARE NEEDED.
 Modify the config/cluster_config.yml file